ajitpawar/Structura/Phase1/README.md

 2. Medium
 3. Hard

-Each tuple is of the form (Priority, Difficulty)
+Each tuple is of the form (Priority, Difficulty).
+Sorted by Priority:

 * **(1,1)** Savio wants to search a list of topics to learn because he is particularly interested in learning about Linked list for his midterm.
 * **(1,3)** Seamus wants an interactive user interface that helps him create a visual data structure because he finds it difficult to understand by reading the textbook.
-* **(2,3)** Cynthia wants to create a tree by tapping on a node which then gets added to the tree
-* **(2,3)** Savio wants to re-balance the tree because he wants to avoid making the tree one-side-heavy
-* **(3,1)** Cynthia wants to login to the app so the app knows the user and what they were learning
 * **(1,2)** Savio wants to save the state of the app because he wants resume where he left off
-* **(3,2)** Cynthia wants to be able to test her knowledge by doing simple online quizzes to better prepare for her tests
 * **(1,1)** Seamus wants to read summaries for topics in preparation for his upcoming exam
 * **(1,3)** Savio wants to interact with structures through drag-and-drop because they find visual learning a more helpful tool
 * **(2,3)** Seamus wants to insert a node into a data structure in order to build a tree because he is trying to learn the insert operation for trees.
 * **(2,3)** Savio wants to delete a node in order to extract the maximum value
 * **(2,2)** Cynthia logs in to Structura to learn about binary search trees because her friend recommended this app for learning data structures
+* **(2,3)** Cynthia wants to create a tree by tapping on a node which then gets added to the tree
+* **(2,3)** Savio wants to re-balance the tree because he wants to avoid making the tree one-side-heavy
+* **(3,1)** Cynthia wants to login to the app so the app knows the user and what they were learning
+* **(3,2)** Cynthia wants to be able to test her knowledge by doing simple online quizzes to better prepare for her tests
 * **(3,2)** Seamus takes a quiz using Structura to test how well he knows about binary search trees

 ##### Additional features:

-* (3,3) UserX wants to play interactive games to learn data structures in a fun way
+* (3,3) Savio wants to play interactive games to learn data structures in a fun way
 * (3,1) User profile?

-*TODO: User stories have to be in the form of userx does x because y.
-All one liners or so* *TODO: bold each tuple*

 ### For PR User Stories ###